Bonfida/solana-name-service-guide/sns-book/src/faq.md

 You can buy a domain on [Bonfida](https://naming.bonfida.com)

-## How do I find a domain if I only know it's public key?
+## How do I find a domain if I only know its public key?

 If you only know the public key of a domain you can do a reverse look up to find the associated domain.
 For example: